 Consider the following before enabling the private connectivity feature:

-- Only ingest data that you send to the Splunk Cloud Platform from a universal forwarder, heavy forwarder, or Http Event Collector (HEC) will flow over AWS PrivateLink.
+- Data that you send to the Splunk Cloud Platform from a universal forwarder, heavy forwarder, or HTTP Event Collector (HEC) for ingest into Splunk Cloud Platform will flow over AWS PrivateLink.

 - Data that you send to the Splunk Cloud Platform must originate from the same region as your Splunk Cloud environment.